fberbert/hackerrank-solutions/README.md

 # HackerRank Solutions

 My collection of solutions for challenges of the hackerrank.com website.
-I created this repository duo to my future own consults or to help other people stucked in some of them.
+I created this repository duo for my future consults or to help other people stuck in some of them.

 ## Flowchart
 ```mermaid